-Did you know that one of the major Norwegian traditions actually takes place in the British Capital?!
-Each year, London receives a huge Norwegian grown christmas tree to stand proud in Trafalgur Square.
+Also, did you know that one of the major Norwegian traditions actually takes place in the British Capital?!
+Each year, London receives a huge Norwegian grown Christmas tree to stand proud in Trafalgur Square.
 During a traditional ceremony Norway will fell a 50-60 year old spruce from outside Oslo.
 They send it as a token of gratitude for the help and support that Britain gave them during World War II.

 In this country there’s a festive superstition for single females to throw a shoe over their shoulder.
 Should it land with the toe pointing towards the door then apparently it means they will be married soon.

 On Christmas Eve, an evil creature called a ‘Krampus’ is said to wander the streets searching for naughty children.
-So throughout December some Austrian people will wear ghoulish masks and play tricks on kids and adults alike.
+Throughout December some Austrian people will wander the streets wearing ghoulish masks and play tricks on kids and adults alike.

-Each morning between 16th and 24th December the country’s capital closes many of it’s streets (to traffic).
-This allows for masses of city dwellers, at 8am, to make their way to church services on roller skates.
+Each morning between 16th and 24th December the country’s capital closes many of its streets (to traffic).
+This allows for masses of city dwellers, at 8am, to safely make their way to church services on roller skates!